Current Collaborating Mentors

 Davene Wright, PhD

-Assistant Professor, University of Washington and Seattle Children’s Research Institute
+Assistant Professor, Department of Pediatrics and Program in Health Economic and Outcomes Methodology, University of Washington and Seattle Children’s Research Institute

 Mihail Samnaliev, PhD

-Mihail Samnaliev, PhD, is a senior health economist in the Clinical Research Center, Boston Children’s Hospital, and Instructor at the Department of General Pediatrics, Harvard Medical School.
+Dr. Mihail Samnaliev is a senior health economist in the Clinical Research Center, Boston Children’s Hospital, and Assistant Professor at the Department of General Pediatrics, Harvard Medical School.
 He is interested in applied economic evaluations that can be used to improve the economic efficiency of the healthcare system.
 Over the past decade he has been a co-investigator on numerous research grants involving cost, cost-effectiveness, and cost-benefit analysis of health programs and interventions.
-Dr Samnaliev regularly consults researchers on matters related to collection and analysis of cost data, cost-effectiveness, and cost-benefit analysis, and research design of observational studies.
-He is currently mentoring STRIPED trainee LeAnn Noh on a new economic pilot study to estimate the cost of eating disorders to our nation’s healthcare system and society.
+Dr. Samnaliev regularly consults researchers on matters related to collection and analysis of cost data, cost-effectiveness, and cost-benefit analysis, and research design of observational studies.
+He previously has mentored STRIPED trainee LeAnn Noh on an economic pilot study to estimate the cost of eating disorders to our nation’s healthcare system and society.